gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 ## Science, Time and History

+Shackle did not directly reveal much about his own philosophical positions; as Earl and Littleboy note, "Correspondence in archives indicate how coyly unresponsive he was to suggestions about philosophical or theological influences" (2014: 16).

-The broader philosophical framework in which Shackle's economic thought is set might generally characterized as a consistent belief in the genuine creative nature of human action: our choices are *influenced* by our circumstances, but not *determined* by them.
+Nevertheless, the broader philosophical framework in which Shackle's economic thought is set might generally characterized as a consistent belief in the genuine creative nature of human action: our choices are *influenced* by our circumstances, but not *determined* by them.
 Let us take a brief look at some particular